Harsh-Nikam07/Flow-Board-A-KanBan-Board-React-Project-/README.md

-# 🛠️ Flow Board
+# 🛠️ Flow Board (In Progress)
-**Flow Board** is a sleek, Kanban-style application designed to streamline workflow operations.
-It offers a visual interface to track tasks, prioritize workloads, and enhance productivity across teams.
+**Flow Board** is a Kanban-style application that I'm currently building to streamline workflow operations.
+The goal is to provide a visual interface for tracking tasks, prioritizing workloads, and boosting team productivity.

-## 🚀 Features
+## 🚀 Planned Features
-- **Drag-and-Drop Tasks:** Easily move tasks between columns to update their status.
+- **Drag-and-Drop Tasks:** Move tasks between columns to reflect their current status.
-- **Customizable Boards:** Create, edit, and delete boards and columns to fit your workflow.
+- **Customizable Boards:** Create, edit, and delete boards and columns tailored to your workflow.
-- **Real-Time Updates:** Stay in sync with live task updates.
+- **Real-Time Updates:** Keep teams in sync with live task updates.
-- **Task Assignments & Deadlines:** Assign tasks, set due dates, and monitor progress.
-- **Progress Tracking:** Visualize the entire workflow in a glance.
+- **Progress Tracking:** Visualize the entire workflow at a glance for better project management.